jysk-oss/netbox-securecrt-inventory/README.md

 ## Development
 PR's, and issues are welcome.

-An VSCode launch file has been included for debugging the code directly.
+A VSCode launch file has been included for debugging the code directly.